HC women look to be aggressive in open wrestling tourney Saturday

 “She has a good chance of being an All American this year,” she said.
 “Last year she did great, but I think this weekend at the tournament she’s going to make a splash.”

-Both Kandice Turner and Wood have already beaten top-raked wrestlers in their young but distinguished careers, Romeike said.
+Both Kaydince Turner and Wood have already beaten top-raked wrestlers in their young but distinguished careers, Romeike said.

 While technically sound, the team will need to turn up the volume on its intensity level going forward to be as good as Romeike thinks they can be, she said.
 Hand siding and getting more physical on the mat will be the emphasis on Saturday, she said.